David Moyes declines to comment on Patrice Evra's claims that former West Ham team-mates would reject gay players

-Patrice Evra claimed his former West Ham team-mates said they would refuse to shower with gay team-mates; David Moyes: "I can't comment because I don't know anything about it"; Hammers boss also defended Declan Rice after his refereeing rant
+Patrice Evra claimed his former West Ham team-mates said they would refuse to shower with gay team-mates; Sky Sports News understands that West Ham will not be investigating allegations of homophobia within their 2018 squad

 Former Manchester United defender Evra, who had a brief spell with the Hammers in 2018, made the claims during an appearance on Gabby Logan's Mid Point podcast when recalling an inclusivity talk given by an FA official to the West Ham squad.